JoaoSantos2001/DE2-Project-GPS-Tracker/README.md

             - Read the data byte by byte.
             - Feed each byte to MicropyGPS for parsing.
     - **Parse GPS Data**
-        - Extract the parameters values from MicropuGPS
+        - Extract the parameters values from MicropyGPS
     - **Update OLED Display**
         - Clear the OLED screen
         - Write the parsed GPS data to the screen with appropriate labels.